BradleyC/ETHique/README.md

 We also think about "change the incentives, change the world".

-We want to get as many new users onboarded into Ethereum as possible, so we are taking it to them.
+We want to get as many new users onboarded into Ethereum as possible, so we are taking web3 to them.

+Imagine a world where economic incentives push people towards good behavior online.

 ## What it does
 Éthique is a fast onramp crypto experience crafted to spread rapidly on Twitter.

-A visitor to ethique.link can log in on any device with their existing Twitter credentials and no extensions, and we'll give them 500 ERC20 Tweet tokens to get started.
+A visitor to [ethique.link](http://ethique.link) can log in on any device with their existing Twitter credentials and no extensions, and we'll give them 500 ERC20 Tweet tokens (our invention) to get started.

 From that point forward, every like and retweet sends a 5 coin tip to the user who posted the Tweet.
-The likes and retweets get sent back to Twitter too.
+The likes and retweets get sent back to the rest of Twitter too.

-Anyone who receives a tip will have coins waiting for them when they sign up!
+Even if they're not signed up yet, anyone who receives a tip will have coins waiting for them when they arrive!

 ## How we built it
 We're running a Skale Labs sidechain for instant finality and no hassle with gas.